makiftutuncu/spring-boot-crud/api/README.md

 ```

 It may also be preferable to have the same mapper type extend both `CRUDMapper` and `CRUDDTOMapper` for simplicity but for now let's write each component separately.

+Please note:

+* [Parameters](../api/src/main/kotlin/dev/akif/crud/common/Parameters.kt) is a container type that has path and query parameters extracted from the HTTP request.
+It is provided in the DTO mapper so you can use such values during the conversions.

 ### 3. Repositories